Cláudio Mortari

-Cláudio Mortari (born March 15, 1948) is a Brazilian former professional basketball player and basketball coach.
+Cláudio Mortari (March 15, 1948 – December 25, 2025) was a Brazilian professional basketball player and coach.

 Playing career

 Mortari played club basketball with the Brazilian club Palmeiras.

 Coaching career

-Mortari has coached numerous club teams in his career, such as Palmeiras, Sírio, Pinheiros, and several other clubs.
-He has won several championships in his coaching career.
+Mortari coached numerous club teams, such as Palmeiras, Sírio and Pinheiros, and several other clubs.
+He won several championships in his coaching career.
 He was also the coach of the senior men's Brazilian national basketball team at the 1980 Summer Olympic Games.

+Death

+Mortari died on December 25, 2025, at the age of 77.